Rishavkapil/DevOps_Notes/Kubernetes/Kubernetes Concepts and Architecture.md

 * **Pods :**
 	It runs as the single instance of the application .
-	It may have many resources like IP addresses , containers and storage .
+	It may have many resources like IP addresses, containers and storage .
-	Pods ahve one or more containers that are deployed on the same host.
+	Pods have one or more containers that are deployed on the same host.

 	In Kubernetes, the control unit is pod not the container.